StephaneTy-Pro/awesome-list/README.md

 ## Tools (withous mentions all tools are for windows plateform)
-- [Text-transform]
+*Text-transform.*
-  - [PureText] (http://www.stevemiller.net/puretext/) Puretext allow you to copy on element and paste it without anyformat -
+* [PureText] (http://www.stevemiller.net/puretext) - Puretext allow you to copy on element and paste it without anyformat